poulson/PSP/doc/source/dist_uniform_grid.rst

 .. cpp:type:: enum PlaneType

-   Specifies a plane type based upon the dimensions it includes:
+   Specifies a plane type based upon the dimensions it includes.
+The choices are

    * XY
    * XZ
    * YZ